 The Outer Banks Community Foundation also awards grants to qualifying nonprofit organizations upon the recommendation of donors with donor-advised funds.

-Donor-advised grants are not limited to the Outer Banks geography, nor by our Community Enrichment Grants criteria, so long as the recipient is a 501(c)3 organization.
+Donor-advised grants are not limited to the Outer Banks, nor by our Community Enrichment Grants criteria, so long as the recipient is a 501(c)3 organization.
 We may also award donor-advised grants to other tax-exempt organizations for charitable projects that meet a public need, in accordance with IRS guidelines.

 Currently, none of the Community Foundation’s donor-advised funds are accepting unsolicited applications.